KarolGutkowski/KarolGutkowski/README.md

 - 👋 Hi, I’m @KarolGutkowski
-- 👀 I’m interested in Computer Science, Maths, Physics and Running.
+- 👀 I’m interested in Computer Science, Weightlifting and running.
 - 🌱 I’m currently studying at Warsaw University of Technology.
-- 💞️ I’m looking to collaborate on any interesting programming projects.
+- 💳 Working as a SWE Intern at Visa
 - 📫 How to reach me ?
 Via email: gutkarol1706[at]gmail[dot]com

 <!---